 - Presentations must be held to 500 words.
 This is to ensure that we give an opportunity to the maximum number of fellow congregants in the one hour available.
 Submissions will be returned for editing if they exceed the 500 word limit.

 Everyone who has access to a shofar and wishes to participate in the group shofar blowing on Rosh Hashanah and at the end of Yom Kippur is invited to do so.
-An all-levels shofar-blowing class will be held on Sunday, September 18, 2016 at 10:45 am with Carol Goldbaum at JRC.
-For more information please contact Carol at 847-256-1444 or [email protected].
+An all-levels shofar-blowing class will be held before the High Holidays with member Carol Goldbaum at JRC.

 JRC’s Tashlich service will be held at Lake Michigan on the first day of Rosh Hashanah, Monday, October 3 at 4:30 pm.
 This traditional ceremony of casting sins into the water will be given contemporary meaning.
 Meet at Dawes Park (Church and Lake Streets) on the north side of the lagoon.

 It is a tradition to honor our beloved deceased by reciting Yizkor (memorial) prayers on Yom Kippur afternoon.
 Rabbi Weiss will read submitted names of Members’ loved ones who have died since last Rosh Hashanah during the Yizkor service on Yom Kippur afternoon.
-Please click here for more details and to submit the names of your loved ones for inclusion.
-Also, each year JRC members submit names of deceased loved ones for our Memorial Book, which will be distributed at the Yizkor service on Yom Kippur.
-You can find the form here, or call the JRC office, 847-328-7678.
+In addition, each year JRC members submit names of deceased loved ones for our Memorial Book, which will be distributed at the Yizkor service on Yom Kippur.

 High Holiday Meal Sharing

-This year everyone is invited to a community break-the-fast potluck at the church following the Ne'ilah service.
+This year everyone is invited to a community break-the-fast potluck at the church following the Ne'ilah service hosted by JRC's Young Adults (20s-30s).
 Adults and children of all ages are welcome.
 Please bring a vegetarian/dairy dish to share.
-Please note that we are fostering a nut-sensitive environment so do not bring any food with peanuts or other nuts.
-We need to be prepared so please, RSVP here.
-For more information contact Linda Kaskel, [email protected] or Bonnie Nolan, [email protected].
+Please note that JRC is a nut-sensitive environment so do not bring any food with peanuts or other nuts.